 This isn’t high school anymore when your parents will actually know you’re playing hooky.
 This is real life.
 This is the start to your future as an adult.
 Take it seriously!
-Don’t waste that hard earned money and scholarship time.
+Don’t waste that hard-earned money and scholarship time.
 We get it.
 You may want to snuggle up and watch a movie on Netflix with your new bestie aka roomie after a night on the town.
 Priorities, girl.
 Priorities!
 Get your hiney up and to class.
 Trust me when I say…. professors NOTICE.
 Even in large stadium classes.
 They throw pop attendance quizzes, they schedule paper turn-in times.
 They know the drill.
 Be the best of the best!
 We know you are!

 PS: I learned SO much from going to class.
 90% of all midterm questions were from class discussions and notes I took… not reading and cramming from a book the night before!
-Just sayin!
+Just saying!

 2. Do not buy your books before classes start.

 Always wait until the professor explains exactly what he/she needs for class discussions and exam prep.
 I made the mistake of “over-preparing” and buying my books ahead of time.
-Luckily, I could return these after first week of classes.9 times out of 10, they rely off of class notes and discussions rather than text books for exam questions.
+Luckily, I could return these after the first week of classes.9 times out of 10, they rely off of class notes and discussions rather than textbooks for exam questions.
 My college had options of new or used books.
 I always opted for the used… they were cheaper and already had highlighted notes in them!
 Make sure to keep your books in good condition.
 Most college bookstores buy them back at the end of the year.

 3. Make an appointment with your advisor.